RinProject/Rin/docs/utility.md

 ---

 ## Servericon
-Displays the icon of a server
+Displays the icon of a server.

 Examples:
 ```